-OBJECTIVE: To develop navigational technologies that will localize, track, and plan a route for visually impaired users anywhere, including areas without access to GPS information.
+COMPLETED: 2016 OBJECTIVE: To develop navigational technologies that will localize, track, and plan a route for visually impaired users anywhere, including areas without access to GPS information.

-RESULTS: Key elements of this research include developing a navigational aid that can localize and track the location of a blind person anywhere, including indoors or in urban areas where GPS data is not available or not reliable; plan and adaptively update a route that allows a visually impaired person to get to a destination; provide guidance through tactile information instead of relying solely on auditory instructions; use computer vision techniques to find stairs, elevators, hallways, and doors to help with navigation; and verify that the user has reached the correct destination.
+RESULTS: Key elements of this research include developing a navigational aid that can localize and track the location of a blind person anywhere, including indoors or in urban areas where GPS data is not available or not reliable; planning and adaptively updating a route that allows a visually impaired person to get to a destination; providing guidance through tactile information instead of relying solely on auditory instructions; using computer vision techniques to find stairs, elevators, hallways, and doors to help with navigation; and verifying that the user has reached the correct destination.

-The navigation aid developed by TRX Systems. © TRX Systems, Inc. Connected Highway and Vehicle System Concepts PROJECT: Extended Event Horizon Navigation and Wayfinding for Blind and Visually Impaired Pedestrians in Unstructured Environments INSTITUTION: Auburn University OBJECTIVE: To develop a navigation system that can fill the gaps where GPS data is not sufficient and present information to visually impaired users when it is needed, whether they are indoors or outdoors.
+The navigation aid developed by TRX Systems. © TRX Systems, Inc. PROJECT: Extended Event Horizon Navigation and Wayfinding for Blind and Visually Impaired Pedestrians in Unstructured Environments INSTITUTION: Auburn University OBJECTIVE: To develop a navigation system that can fill the gaps where GPS data is not sufficient and present information to visually impaired users when it is needed, whether they are indoors or outdoors.
+RESOURCES: Project details at https://highways.dot.gov/research/projects/ extended-event-horizon-navigation-wayfinding-blind-visuallyimpaired-pedestrians-unstructured.

 RESULTS: Researchers for this project demonstrated the utility of a specialized pedestrian navigation device that integrates GPS, inertial measurement units, visual odometry, and stored and updated map data to accurately capture the movements of a pedestrian user in environments such as parks, airports, intersections, and general pedestrian zones.
 Where GPS is not available, the inertial measurement and odometry units can continue to provide accurate positioning and navigation information.
 The device communicates with the user through a system that combines vibration and tactile sensations with an iPhone app to indicate path and navigation information.